rogaha/data-processing-pipeline/README.md

 After that you should wait a few seconds, I've a 15 seconds delay before starting the spark-job, kafka producer and webcontainer containers, in order to make all the dependencies are up and running.
 ###Step 5: Access the IP/Hostname of your machine from your browser
 I've cloned this repo, updated the environment variables and started the containers on Azure.
-####Here is the link to access a live instance: http://docker-azure.cloudapp.net/

 ##Open Source Projects Used